Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Results

-\begin{remark} When $A_1$ is constant and equal to $c>0$, the limit in~\eqref{speedofkinking} is $2\lambda$.
+\begin{remark} Let us consider the special case when $A_1$ (and each $A_i$, $i \geq 1$) is constant and equal to $c$.
+Then, in the corresponding Moran model each mutation has the same selective advantage compared to the current resident population (cf.\ Section~\ref{rem-modsel}).

+This case seems to be the most amenable to explicit computations in general.
+For example, we can easily show that the limit in~\eqref{speedofkinking} is $2\lambda$ in this case.
 To see this, note that if all $A_i$'s are equal to $c$, then any trajectory born after time $0$ will start with slope $c$ at height 0, reach slope $0$ at the first resident change following its birth and reach slope $-c$ at the next resident change.
 This slope will be preserved until the trajectory reaches height 0 (see also Lemma~\ref{lem-k}).
-Now, by time $E_1$, all trajectories born before $E_1$ but the one that is resident at time $E_1$ must have reached height $0$ again.
-This accounts for 2 slope changes due to resident changes per trajectory, apart from the $0$-th trajectory, which started from height 1 with slope 0, and the trajectory that is resident at time $E_1$, which ends at height 1 with slope 0; the latter two trajectories have only had one slope change by time $E_1$ each.
-Thus, almost surely, $\E(K_{E_1}|N_{E_1})=2 N_{E_1}$, and hence by the tower property, $\E(K_{E_1})=2\E(N_{E_1}|N_{E_1})=2\E(N_{E_1})=2\E(\E(N_{E_1}|E_1))=2\lambda \E(E_1)$, which implies that the limit in ~\eqref{speedofkinking} is indeed $2\lambda$.
-For general distributions $\gamma$, we expect that computing the limit in~\eqref{speedofkinkingformula} is harder.
+This accounts for 2 slope changes due to resident changes per trajectory, apart from the $0$-th trajectory, which starts from height 1 with slope 0 and suffers only one slope change due to a resident change.
+Thus, at time $t$, $K_t$ equals $2N_t+1$ minus the current number of trajectories at a positive height with zero slope, minus twice the current number of trajectories at a positive height with positive slope (necessarily equal to $c$).
+The trajectories at a positive height with zero slope are precisely the current resident and its siblings (i.e.\ the trajectories that were born when the parent of the current resident was resident), and hence their number is not greater than a Poisson distributed random variable with parameter $\frac{\lambda}{c}$.
+The same bound applies to the trajectories at a positive height with a positive slope, who are exactly the children of the current resident that have already been born by time $t$.
+It follows that $K_t/(2N_t)$ tends to 1 in probability, and since $N_t/t$ tends to $\lambda$ almost surely (and thus also in probability) due to the Poisson Law of Large Numbers~\cite[p.~42]{K93}, it follows that $K_t/t$ tends to $2\lambda$ in probability, and hence also almost surely along a subsequence.
+But we know from Corollary~\ref{cor-speedofkinking} that $K_t/t$ tends to $\E(K_{E_1})/\E(E_1)$ almost surely, and therefore the almost sure subsequential limit $2\lambda$ is actually the almost sure limit of $K_t/t$ as $t\to\infty$.